 Check with Your Local Council

-Recycling around the UK does vary from council to council and unfortunately this is something beyond our control.
-Get in touch with your local council if you are unsure about whether you can recycle an item locally.
+Recycling around the world does vary from country to country and unfortunately this is something beyond our control.
+Get in touch with your local government or council if you are unsure about whether you can recycle an item locally.

 We hope that this has helped you to gain some insight into how to recycle our products.